helenetran3/MER-experiments/README.md

-# Multimodal Emotion Recognition SOTA models
+# SOTA models for Multimodal Emotion Recognition

 :dart: This repository is intended to experiment state-of-the-art codes on Multimodal Emotion Recognition.